 Day 3: Wijk bij Duurstede – Wageningen – Arnhem

 In the morning we will sail to Wageningen to visit the Hotel “de Wereld” (Hotel the World) where Canadian General Charles Foulkes and German Commander-in-Chief Johannes Blaskowitz signed the capitulation of German forces in the Netherlands on May 5th, 1945.
 You will spend the rest of the day learning about the Operation Market Garden, the largest airborne operation in history up to that time, whose tactical objectives were to secure a series of nine bridges and to provide the Allies an invasion route into Germany.
 It was hoped that the war would end before Christmas of 1944 but, after the successful Battle of Nijmegen, the Allies did not manage to take the last bridge in Arnhem.
 Why did this operation fail?
 The book and popular movie “A Bridge Too Far” tells the tragic story of this operation.
-You will visit historic sites such as “Ginkelse Heide” where the 17th battalion of The King’s Own Scottish Borderers landed on September 17th 1944, the underground airborne experience at the Airborne Museum in Oosterbeek and the British War Cemetery where 1,754 Allied Troops are buried.
+You will visit historic sites such as “Ginkelse Heide” where thousands of Allied troops parachuted into Nazi-occupied Holland in September 1944 and the underground airborne experience at the Airborne Museum in Oosterbeek.
 You’ll re-join the ship in the city of Arnhem where a local guide will take you on a walking tour of the historic John Frost bridge, named after the heroic British Major-General who defended the bridge during the Battle of Arnhem.
 You will come away with a newfound respect for those who gave their lives to end the war.

 Day 4: Arnhem – Nijmegen – Cuijck